Iowa Divorce Guide

 If you are contemplating divorce in Iowa, do you need a divorce attorney?
 Though legal representation is not necessary when you are going through a divorce, representing yourself can be difficult and complicated, especially when a child is involved.

-An attorney can assist you through every step of the divorce process.
+A divorce attorney that is knowledgeable in Iowa divorce law can assist you through every step of the divorce process.
 If you do not seek legal representation, you may fail to anticipate the consequences of your lawsuits or miss important issues that could affect the outcome of the process.

 Receive Legal Support From the Attorneys at Whitfield & Eddy Law